FireSBurnsmuP/html5-fallback/README.md

 				* 'above' => 'before'
 				* 'below' => 'after'

+###Development:
 I plan to keep developing this as I need it, but feel free to use it as you see fit.
-I'll figure out a license later, right now I'll get straight to coding.
+I'll figure out a license later, for now just make sure you leave a link or url to this project if you're using it, and let that be good enough.

+###Contributing:
+I only ask that you properly keep track of your changes in the ChangeLog, and that you use jshint with the default options to validate your code.
+Provided those things, go ahead and make a fork and shoot me a PR when you're done.
+I'd love to see what people can do with something like this.